Agent-so/Codex/README.md

 - Handpicked third-party resources you can use
 - *A lot more!*

-### Getting Started

-Depending on what you're looking to do, the Codex offers a few paths you can start on.
-Choose one of the paths below to begin:

-- Agent.so for Developers
-- Agent.so for Entrepreneurs
-- Agent.so for Enterprises
-- Agent.so for Promoters
-- Agent.so for Creators
-- Agent.so for Enthusiasts

 #### Troubleshooting

 If you ever get stuck, please reach out to help@agent.so or use the support icon on the bottom-right of our platform to connect to a member of our team.